zammad/zammad-user-documentation/extras/shared-drafts.rst

       title and article as desired.
 Make sure to select a group that supports shared drafts.

-      If you're ready to save the draft, click on 📝 on the left ticket pane, enter a meaning full name and click on the "Create" button.
+      If you're ready to save the draft, click on 📝 on the right ticket pane, enter a meaning full name and click on the "Create" button.

       .. figure:: /images/extras/shared-drafts/saving-current-new-ticket-dialogue-as-shared-draft.gif